AY2324S1-CS2103-F13-1/tp/docs/UserGuide.md

 ## Known issues

 1. When using multiple screens, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the preferences.json file created by the application before running the application again.
+2. If there is no schedule value found in the json file, but there is a schedule name value found or vice versa, the json file will not be loaded.
+3. If there are leading or trailing whitespaces in the values in the json file, the json file will still be able to load, and the leading and trailing whitespaces will not be reflected in the UI.

 --------------------------------------------------------------------------------------------------------------------